giuliodondi/kOS-Shuttle_OPS1/README.md

 If you launch from KSC on inclinations 35° and above, you fly close enough to landmasses that may provide an emergency landing site.
 There are a few sites along the Eastern Seaboard plus Bermuda island.
 The ECAL site will be chosen in a 2 Engine-out case depending if the current velocity is within a set range.
 If there is an ECAL site available, the program will steer the Shuttle in that direction and you'll see a message **YAW STEER** on the TRAJ2 display.
 Yaw steering reduces crossrange a bit and it's disabled when you start descending to prepare for MECO.

+If you lose just one engine and have TAL available, the TAL will be delayed to keep you on the nominal course and closer to the ECAL sites.
+Activating TAL immediately would bring you away from the ECAL sites and you'd be in trouble if you then lost a second engine before DROOP.

 In RTLS contingency scenarios, ECAL is only available in **RTLS 2EO YELLOW** before powered-pitcharound.